Calibrating Expressions of Certainty: Experiments

-\paragraph{Improving Human Calibration} Figure~\ref{fig:calibrate_ot_radiologists} demonstrates the effectiveness of our calibration method in providing straightforward recommendations to improve radiologists' calibration.
+Figure~\ref{fig:calibrate_ot_radiologists} demonstrates the effectiveness of our calibration method in providing interpretable recommendations to improve radiologists' calibration.
 For instance, the calibration map suggests that radiologists use ``May'' instead of ``Absent'' to address underconfidence when diagnosing atelectasis.
 Similarly for edema diagnosis, the calibration map recommends lowering the confidence by replacing ``Present'' and ``Likely'' with ``May''.
-Our proposed calibration method reduces the $\text{ECE}^*$ and Brier Score (BS) on the test set.
+By following these straightforward adjustments, our method reduces the $\text{ECE}^*$ and Brier Score (BS) on the test set.
+In contrast, classical methods like histogram binning or Platt scaling does not provide clear guidance on how radiologists can adjust their language in reporting to improve calibration.

-The calibration curve does not appear perfectly aligned with the identity function for two reasons.
-First, we are adjusting the use of certainty phrases, which are broad categories and cannot fine-tune the calibration curve with high precision.
-Second, the improvement in calibration is inherently tied to the model's discriminative performance.
-For example, we cannot lower the left side of the calibration curve (as shown in the top rightmost sub-figure in Figure~\ref{fig:calibrate_ot_radiologists}) because doing so would require a model capable of more accurately detecting the absence of atelectasis.
+After calibration, the calibration curve is not perfectly aligned with the identity function for two reasons.
+First, adjustments to a small and discrete set of certainty phrases inherently limit precision in fine-tuning the curve.
+Second, the improvement in calibration depends on model's discriminative performance.
+For instance, the left side of the calibration curve (top-right subfigure in Figure~\ref{fig:calibrate_ot_radiologists}) cannot be lowered further without a model that more accurately detects the absence of atelectasis.

 In Appendix \ref{sec:appendix_calibrate_radiologists_with_varying_tau2}, we examine the effect of $\tau_2$ on the resulting calibration map, illustrating the tradeoff between preserving assessment informativeness and improving calibration.